g3n/windows_audio_dlls/README.md

 9. Execute *Visual Studio* and from its menu select *Open -> Project/Solution...*.
    Select the file `libogg\win32\VS2010\libogg_dynamic.sln`.
-   In the *Visual Studio* tool box, below the menu, select the build mode *Release*.
+   In the *Visual Studio* toolbar, below the menu, select the build mode *Release*.
-   Also in the tool box select the desired architecture: x64 or Win32.
+   Also in the toolbar select the desired architecture: x64 or Win32.
    Then select the menu *Build -> Build Solution* to start the build.
-   If during the build *Visual Studio* indicates an error related to the installed platform toolset you may need to retarget the solution, selecting the menu *Project -> Retarget solution"* and then try the build again.
+   If during the build *Visual Studio* indicates an error related to the installed platform toolset you may need to retarget the solution, selecting the menu *Project -> Retarget solution"* and then try to build again.
-   If everything is OK then `libogg.dll` file should be in the directory:
+   If everything goes OK then `libogg.dll` should be in the directory:
    `libogg\win32\VS2010\x64\Release` for 64 bits or
    `libogg\win32\VS2010\Win32\Release` for 32 bits.

 10. Execute *Visual Studio* and from its menu select *Open -> Project/Solution...*.
    Select the file `libvorbis\win32\VS2010\vorbis_dynamic.sln`.
-   In the *Visual Studio* tool box, below the menu, select the build mode *Release*.
+   In the *Visual Studio* toolbar, below the menu, select the build mode *Release*.
-   Also in the tool box select the desired architecture: x64 or Win32.
+   Also in the toolbar select the desired architecture: x64 or Win32.
    Then select the menu *Build -> Build Solution* to start the build.
    If during the build *Visual Studio* indicates an error related to the installed platform toolset you may need to retarget the solution, selecting the menu *Project -> Retarget solution"* and then try the build again.
-   If everything is OK, then `libvorbis.dll` and `libvorbisfile.dll` should be in the directory:
+   If everything goes OK, then `libvorbis.dll` and `libvorbisfile.dll` should be in the directory:
    `libvorbis\win32\VS2010\x64\Release` for 64 bits or
    `libvorbis\win32\VS2010\Win32\Release` for 32 bits.